How to Apply for a Study Permit Through Canada’s Student Direct Stream (SDS)

 Read: “What’s the Difference Between a Study Permit and Student Visa?”

-Who Is Eligible for the Student Direct Stream?
+Who Was Eligible for the Student Direct Stream?

-If you’re a legal resident of one of the following 14 countries, you may be eligible for faster study permit processing through the SDS:
+If you’re a legal resident of one of the following 14 countries, you may have been eligible for the SDS:

 To be eligible, you must: